dolivetree/documentation/language/introduction/introduction-to-the-language.md

 # Introduction to the language

-Let's discover The **Deci language in less than 5 minutes**.
+Let's discover The **Decipad language in less than 5 minutes**.

 ## Numbers and units

-In Deci you can express simple integer numbers like this:
+You can express simple integer numbers like this:

 ```deci live
 42